Microsoft TechNet

 Batched messaging

 In Microsoft Dynamics AX 2012, you can submit large amounts of data by using the batch XML schema.
-This schema enables you to group single messages into message sets that can be submitted together by using a single XML document.
+This schema lets you group single messages into message sets that can be submitted together by using a single XML document.
 For more information about batched messaging, see Processing batched messages in AIF.

 Change tracking